cjus/hydra-hpp/README.md

 A variation on the children's classic game, [Hot Potato](https://en.wikipedia.org/wiki/Hot_potato_(game)).
 Adopted as a distributed computing example of network messaging using [Hydra](https://github.com/flywheelsports/fwsp-hydra).

+## Seeing this work

+There are a few ways you can see this project working.

+You can:

+* watch this [quick video demo]() to see the game running on AWS in docker containers.
+* or continue reading to build and run from the code in this repo.

 ## Install

 Installation is simple, just npm install to pull the package dependencies.